pietervdvn/MapComplete/Docs/BuiltinLayers.md

 <img src='https://mapcomplete.osm.be/crosshair:var(--catch-detail-color)' height="100px">

 Meta layer showing the current location of the user.
 Add this to your theme and override the icon to change the appearance of the current location.
-The object will always have `id=gps` and will have _all_ the properties included in the [`Coordinates`-object](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationCoordinates) returned by the browser.
+The object will always have `id=gps` and will have _all_ the properties included in the [`Coordinates`-object](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationCoordinates) (except latitude and longitude) returned by the browser, such as `speed`, `altitude`, `heading`, ....